MATTMCCA/Heliotrope/log/README.md

 ### Log 006.b

 I just fixed all my cold joints (hot air soldering was to blame).
 All of the keys are electrically connected, and register in Key Tester, see photo 025.
 I dub this a **success**, all I need now is my logic board and I'll have a keyboard.

+### Log 006.c

+I was in a mood, so I test fit everything without the logic board, see assembly pics 026 - 028.
+Shes a lean, mean, purple keyed typing machine.